 Shareholders should be aware that the joint management agreement may result in the composition of the assets of a particular sub-fund being affected by events which concern other jointly managed entities, e.g. subscriptions and redemptions, unless the members of the Company or one of the duly appointed agents of the Company resort to special measures.
 If all other aspects remain unchanged, subscriptions received by an entity under joint management with the sub-fund will therefore result in an increase in the cash reserve of this sub-fund.
-Conversely, redemptions of an entity under joint management with the sub-fund will result in a reduction of the cash reserve of this sub-fund.
+Conversely, redemptions of an entity under joint management with the sub-fund.
 However, subscriptions and redemptions can be executed on the special account that is opened for each jointly managed entity outside the joint management agreement and through which subscriptions and redemptions must pass.
-Because of the possibility of posting extensive subscriptions and redemptions to these special accounts, and the possibility that the Company or one of the duly appointed agents of the Company may decide at any time to terminate the participation of the sub-fund in the joint management agreement, the sub-fund concerned may avoid having to rearrange its portfolio if this could adversely affect the interests of the Company, its sub-funds and its shareholders.
+Because of the possibility of posting extensive subscriptions and redemptions to these special accounts, and the possibility that the Company or one of the duly appointed agents of the Company may decide at any time to terminate the participation of the sub-fund in the joint management, the sub-fund sand its shareholders.